aysannazarmohamady/Lifescience_Visualization/clinical_trials/Heatmap_plot/README.md

 # Response Heatmap

-A response heatmap visualizes Objective Response Rate (ORR) across two categorical dimensions simultaneously — typically dose cohort and tumor type — allowing rapid identification of which patient subgroups respond best to treatment.
+A response heatmap visualizes Objective Response Rate (ORR) across two categorical dimensions simultaneously, typically dose cohort and tumor type, allowing rapid identification of which patient subgroups respond best to treatment.

 ## When to use